tomspost/OMN/README.md

 A server that trusts other SPAMY OMN servers can be removed from the network in the same way thus remmoving all of its SPAMY OMN servers and feeds from the ONM network.

 So if you start seeing any SPAM in your feed then connect your site to a diffrent ONM server the old ONM server will see that you have moved your RSS feed  and  hopefully get thge message that they need to be more choosey about the feeds and ONM servers they trust

+# TO DO

+* Write and test the v1.0 ONM software
+* run it on some cloud servers
+* include usefull feeds
+* get sites to start using its feeds adding their own feeds
+* get people to run their own OMN servers
+* Use a database to store everything
+* Design a web gui for managment of servers, feeds, and trust with a secure OAuth login
+* take a vacation!